GDSC-NMIMS-MPSTME-Mumbai/App-Dev-Recruitment-Task-22/README.md

 The first stage of producing and deploying any app is to design the UI (User Interface) and define the UX (User Experience).

 ### Task - UX Flow Diagram.
 For the UX, a good practice is to make a "UX Flow Diagram", which **describes the flow of control and the order of all the layouts** in any application.
-It's a visualization that gives an estimate of the required pages/features/processes.
+It's a visualization that gives an estimate of the required pages/ features/ processes.
 Feel free to research further and in detail about UX Flow Diagrams.

 **Your task is to create the UX Flow Diagram for an app for your college campus.** Be creative and incorporate any feature/ process/ layout/ page that you'd like to see in your final deployment.
 Try to include unique features and create a user friendly experience.